richardreiter/vinyl-exchange-club/README.md

 # Vinyl Exchange Club

-[Vinyl Exchange Club](https://richardreiter.github.io/vinyl-exchange-club/) is a website dedicated to LP aficionados, who are looking into engaging with other vinyl collectors.
-The website will be targeted at people who own vinyl records, so these like-minded people can meet, explore new music, genres, artists and bands - all in a sustainable way - swapping their record collection among each other during events/meetups.
+[Vinyl Exchange Club](https://richardreiter.github.io/vinyl-exchange-club/) is a website dedicated to LP aficionados, who are looking to engage with other vinyl collectors.
+The website will be targeted at people who own vinyl records, so these like-minded people can meet, explore new music, genres, artists, and bands - all sustainably - swapping their record collection amongst each other during events/meetups.

 ![Responsive Vinyl Exchange Club](docs/screenshots/vec-responsiveness.png)